Why study Sport and Exercise Science at Liverpool John Moores University?

 The foundations and principles underpinning sport and exercise science are covered in the first two years.
 This provides the multi-disciplinary grounding recommended by the British Association of Sport and Exercise Sciences (BASES).
 In the final year there is discipline specialisation and an independent research project led by the student.

 Thanks to strong links with industry partners, we have a clear understanding of the needs and expectations of employers and are able to design the course with your future employability in mind.
-Formal work-related learning opportunities can be taken to apply your skills through applied placements during your final year.
+Formal work-related learning opportunities are provided in the final year where students will apply the skills and theory they have learnt through an applied placement module.

 Many of our graduates continue onto postgraduate study to allow them to compete for the top sport and exercise science jobs in the country.
 The School of Sport and Exercise Sciences at LJMU is one of the best places in the country to study sport and exercise science.
 It pioneered the first degree of its kind in 1975 and is now formally recognised as a centre for world-leading research in the field.